notcopernicus/cp-tip-101/README.md

 # cp-tip-101
 # overview:
-> This repo serves as a personal documentation of codepath's technical interview prep 101.
-It stores all personal notes & problem set solutions.
+> This repo serves as my personal journey of codepath's technical interview prep course 101.
+It stores all notes & common data structures and algorithms problem set solutions.